leucochloris/Telegram_bot_2.0/README.md

-# Telegram bot for agregaty customers data
+# Telegram bot for agregaty customers data:  @school_easy_way_bot
-## @school_easy_way_bot

-Abstract client - an ordinary entrepreneur (owner of an English language school) which needs a channel to attract customers.
+## Abstract client - an ordinary entrepreneur (owner of an English language school) which needs a channel to attract customers.

 ![image](https://user-images.githubusercontent.com/108606736/188912924-0f5844ff-6944-4d4f-989d-273620650560.png)

-There are 3 roles here...
+### There are 3 roles here...

 ![image](https://user-images.githubusercontent.com/108606736/188895471-4503a9b6-97c7-4303-a545-c5636473ee42.png)

-## Role client: viewing information messages
+### Role client: viewing information messages

 ![image](https://user-images.githubusercontent.com/108606736/187730655-dcb47b10-941c-457f-996d-36dac6664c2b.png)

-Here customers may find out some information about the company, programs and their prices that the company provides, and also register for the subsequent conclusion of the contract.
+#### Here customers may find out some information about the company, programs and their prices that the company provides, and also register for the subsequent conclusion of the contract.

 ![image](https://user-images.githubusercontent.com/108606736/187731644-d6cc9074-bf08-4e26-9184-1308ebb890f8.png)